Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 |image7|

-   The Motosuiveur® of the installation is attached to a torque limiter rated to a value specifically calculated for your application.
+   The Motosuiveur® of the installation is attached to a MS Torque Limiter rated to a value specifically calculated for your application.
    Similarly, the control cabinet containing equipment which is pre-set to the specific values of your application must not be modified.